thezube1/Receiply/README.md

 # Receiply

-Receiply - A family recipe sharing website.
+A family recipe sharing website made for everyone - even your grandma!